pookzzz2231/pkuttiya_site/projects/photogram.md

 #### Introduction
 My employee has a chance to demonstrate a Ruby on Rails's potentials as per our client's request regarding a prototype sample application emphasizing on social network photo sharing, hence Photogram was designed.

-Although the application still has a lot of room to contribute, it has most of the modern social network requirements, and could also demonstrate the efficiency of Ruby on Rails.
+Although the application can be continuingly developed and contributed, it shows the majority interactions of modern user social network functionality.
+Ultimately, it could also demonstrate the efficiency of Ruby on Rails.

 #### Research and ideas
 Most of modern social network applications share some of the common components, such as followings, likes, upload photos and comments.
 The building process for photogram would break into backend part which interact between users request and server response, and front-end part, which mostly interacts with Jquery and Ajax.
 For further implementation, React or other front-end framework could come into use, if preferred.